ofSingularMind/EE4685_Assignment2_AHL_JJJLK/README.md

-# EE4685 - Assignment 2 - Bitcoin Price Prediction
+# Delft University of Technology - EE4685 - Assignment 2 - Bitcoin Price Prediction

-In Assignment 2, you are asked to develop machine learning algorithms for a specific task, e.g., prediction of Bitcoin prices, and critically assess those algorithms from various perspectives.
+Hi and welcome to our code repository for our project to forecast BitCoin prices.
+Hope you enjoy!

+There are three IPYNB's to look at covering Classical Machine Learning Models, Hidden Markov Models, and Long Short-Term Memory.

+Project guidelines were as follows:

 ## Specifications